janis-sijanovs/frontend-homework-21/README.md

-# Frontend Homework 18
+# Frontend Homework 20

-I have finished my eighteenth homework.
+I have finished my twenty first homework.

-I really enjoyed this one.
-Even though I once again did it at night and didn't sleep.
-I just feel a lot more productive at night.
+This is my laziest homework so far.
+Didn't have time, didn't sleep.
+Did everything fast.

-I'm still kind of confused about Redux, but it works, and that's the most important part.
+The Redux works, which is the important part.
-Could've improved the design, but I'll take a nap instead.
+Bonus task is done too.
+I did not care about styling whatsoever.
+File upload doesn't work,
+as I don't know how to explain them to Typescript, but instead of spending countless hours looking for solutions, maybe even learning some had habits, I'll just listen to what the teacher will say in class.